3 fun decoration ideas to spruce up your home this Christmas

 Another absolute necessity for the dining area are the Christmas crackers, I mean is it really Christmas if you don’t open a cracker which contains a paper hat, a tiny novelty notepad and a joke which is so awful that it’s funny?

 This is the part of the house where there is a delicate balance.
 A balance between having a house which is really well decorated and having a house which is a bit too decorated.
 There is nothing wrong with going a bit over the top in the spirit of Christmas, but subtle touches are key to hitting that perfect level.
 These can range from LED lights at the front of the house, a themed door mat, or a holly wreath on the door.

 A stylish front display of the house will not only impress people before they even step inside the house (when local restrictions allow of course!), but it will also help to build excitement for Christmas Day!

 These decorations are not room specific but should be found around the house in general.
 Great ways to get your house in the Christmas mood include tinsel on the banisters, LED lights around the windows, small Christmassy ornaments (e.g. a snowman, Father Christmas, a snowflake), and of course, the Christmas Tree.

 I think we can agree that the Christmas Tree deserves its own special mention.
 Whether you are a fan of a giant 7ft tree, or a tidy smaller tree, decorating it with loved ones never gets old, and seeing presents under the tree on Christmas Day is a wonderful sight.
-Proudly displaying your decorated Christmas Tree to family/friends when they come round (again, when restrictions allow) will act as a breath of fresh air, showing that despite the turbulent year we have all had, we can be thankful for those who have helped us get through it.
+Proudly displaying your decorated tree to family/friends when they come round (again, when restrictions allow) will act as a breath of fresh air, showing that despite the turbulent year we have all had, we can be thankful for those who have helped us get through it.

 An Additional Message